Does your face feel better if you don’t wash it at night? Make nighttime cleansing tenable by adding just two products to your routine.

 - Minimizes excess oil production.

-- Keeps pillow-cases cleaner—this means fewer bacteria and less irritation.
+- Keeps pillowcases cleaner.
+This means fewer bacteria and less irritation.

 Nighttime Cleansing Without Discomfort

-Therefore, the only thing to do is avoid water altogether.
+So, the only thing to do is avoid water altogether.

 Micellar Water